vfm Vaxholms Fästnings Museum

 Practical Information

-• Group Visits: Group bookings are available year-round—perfect for school classes, company outings, or fun and educational family trips.
+Group Visits: Group bookings are available year-round, perfect for school classes, company outings, or educational family trips.

 We Look Forward to Your Visit!